jadebluestar/AgriShield/README.md

 - Purchase weather insurance
 - Track and trade carbon credits
 - Access dashboard for stats and weather
-- Use lending interface for loans
+- Use lending interface for loans(in progress)

 _For more details, see the documentation in the `Frontend/src` and `Backend/contracts` folders._